 For the purposes of this tutorial, we’ll connect our rangefinder through PubNub to a motion detector.
 When that machine detects motion, the rangefinder will fire, sending an alert when an object gets too close.

-Whereas in the above code we run the rangefinding code and only published to a PubNub channel, we now want to detect range only after receiving a flagged message from another device.
+Whereas in the above code we run the rangefinding code automatically and only published to a PubNub channel, we now want to detect range only after receiving a flagged message from another device.

 1. Setting up subscription